How Not to Be an Absentee Landlord: Tales of #alpspdisruption

 In such an apparently recession-proof industry, it would be easy to become complacent.
 That would be a mistake.
 Many learned societies are struggling with loss of revenue from falling memberships and increasingly tough competition in the subscription market, with ongoing industry consolidation continuing to threaten to push smaller players out of the market.
 The question then becomes not whether the industry itself will survive but what will be the characteristics of the companies that continue to thrive?

 Richard Padley(@rd_pad), who is the CEO of Semantico, was the first speaker last week and set the question up.
-Referring to this article from the MIT school of management, Padley offered a framework (shown in figure 2 of the article) for looking at business models.
+Referring to an article from the MIT school of management, Padley offered a framework (shown in figure 2 of the article) for looking at business models.
 According to this model, there are individual combinations of 4 asset types (financial, physical, intangible and human), with 4 sets of rights for sale (creator, distributor, landlord and broker).
 It’s all a bit academic but the upshot is that the traditional publishing business model is a combination of intangible asset and landlord, a square that is called IP landlord on the grid.
 Long standing market trends are making sales of licensed content increasingly challenging; collections budgets remain flat, while the total amount of content continues to rise.
 The obvious response is to explore neighboring squares for ways to diversify and build revenue.

 The challenge with being a landlord is that as anybody who has ever rented an apartment will atest, landlords aren’t under a lot of pressure to offer a good user experience.
 As if in response to that observation, much of the rest of disruption seminar was focused on how to get to grips with end-user needs and turn those needs into new products and services.